kalialucard/Password-Strength-Checker/README.md

 ### 2. Running the Web Application (GUI)

-You can run the web application either locally or with Docker.

-**Local Setup:**
 1.  **Open your terminal**: Navigate to the project folder where you copied the files.

 2.  **Install dependencies**: Run the following command to install the necessary packages.